 A bit about this blog: If you have a moment and would like to know more about this blog and my writing, please consider clicking here to read my interview by The Woolf (June 2018).

-About me: In very short, I was born and raised in New England, studied and taught in many places before immigrating from China to Switzerland in 1996 where I remain with my husband, a watchmaker, two grown children and our golden retriever.
+A bit about me: In very short, I was born and raised in New England, studied and taught in a few countries before immigrating from China to Switzerland where I remain with my husband — a watchmaker.
+I teach English and chair The Pernessy Poets in Lausanne.

 Some writing cred: My poems have appeared, or are forthcoming, in Crab Orchard Review, Snapdragon, Stoneboat Literary Journal, Havik, Necessary Fiction, Rock & Sling, Offshoots, Everyday Haiku: An Anthology, The Society of Classical Poets: Journal 2017, and in other literary journals.
 My prose has appeared, or is forthcoming, in Nanny Magazine, Horological Times, Talesmag, Swissnews and in various other magazines and newspapers.

 Naomi Shihab Nye chose my poem, Said Unsaid, for a Geneva Writers’ Group Literary Prize (2nd place) in 2017 and my work has been featured by National Poetry Writing Month (NaPoWriMo).

 BA, Goucher College — MA, Middlebury College — Northfield Mount Hermon School / The Frost Place — Bread Loaf in Sicily — Geneva Writers’ Group

 I have written, and hold all rights to, each poem and essay on this blog and, so far, have been delighted to share them; just ask, please.
 I enjoy interacting with readers and will take your comments to heart.

 Elizabeth Ann Boquet (Hornor)